ZcashFoundation/zebra/book/src/user/parameters.md

 Before Zebra attempts to verify any of the 3 mentioned circuits it needs to have the parameters in place.
 For this reason zebra start will check for the parameters and download them if needed each time it is started.

 At zebra startup, when initializing the verifiers, a separate task is created to do the same as the `zebra download` command.
 This allows Zebra sync to make progress before having the parameters.
 Note that these parameters are needed after Sapling activation which happens at block `419_200` in the Mainnet and block `15` in the Testnet.
-Zebra will panic if the parameters are not there when verifying those blocks and above.
+Zebra will wait for the parameters to download before verifying those blocks and above.

 If the parameters were already downloaded and they are already in place the same function `zcash_proofs::load_parameters()` will verify them against the consensus hashes.
 If they are not there or the hash is not the same then `zcash_proofs::load_parameters()` will download.